apache/airflow/UPDATING.md

 -->

+### Change dag tags type from list to set

+Each DAG tags store in database without duplicate name but now we use list could contain duplicate elements, So we change type from list to set

 ### Setting Empty string to a Airflow Variable will return an empty string

 Previously when you set an Airflow Variable with an empty string (`''`), the value you used to get